atiq-cs/GitUtilTest/input/posts/net-core-hello-entity-framework-database-sql.md

-Title: dotnet core Hello World with Entity Framework and Database
+Title: dotnet core Hello World with Entity Framework and Database in 2018
 Published: 7/1/2018
 Tags:
   - dotnet core